hypi-universe/docs/content/userdefinedfunctions.md

 ###   untrash

-Below user defined function (`groovyUntrash`)  can be used to put unwanted data in a trash.
+Below user defined function (`groovyUntrash`)  can be used to withdraw data marked as trash.
 Its behaviour is the same as the [untrash](deletedata.md#untrash) function from CRUD APIs.
 You may use different name for `groovyUntrash`

 ```
 type Mutation {